Skip to main content

 • Rapid temperature changes

-Cockpit windshields are especially critical and are engineered like transparent armor.
+Cockpit windshields are especially critical and are engineered like transparent armour.

 Large passenger windows would require extremely robust materials to maintain safety standards.